atom/atom/docs/creating-a-package.md

 can specify which keymaps to load and in what order.

-Keybindings are executed by determining which element the keypress occured on.
+Keybindings are executed by determining which element the keypress occurred on.
 In the example above, `changer:magic` command is executed when pressing `ctrl-V` on the `.tree-view-scroller` element.